Forecasting synchrotron spectral parameters with QUIJOTE-MFI2 in combination with Planck and WMAP: Results: case study pixels

 In this case, WMAP+\textit{Planck} alone, and even WMAP+\textit{Planck} combined with MFI, produce biased estimates for all synchrotron parameters.
 For the synchrotron amplitudes, MFI2 is able to make unbiased measurements, while also reducing the statistical uncertainties to $0.003$–$0.004\,\mathrm{mK}_{\mathrm{RJ}}$.
 This translates into improvement factors of 11 relative to WMAP+\textit{Planck}.

 Even with the introduction of spectral curvature in the synchrotron modelling, MFI2 remains able to constrain the synchrotron spectral index $\beta_s$, whereas WMAP+\textit{Planck} alone provide little information and WMAP+\textit{Planck}+MFI remain prior dominated.
-With MFI2, the posterior becomes data-driven, with $\sigma(\beta_s) \sim$ 0.42, corresponding to a formal improvement factor of 1.6 over WMAP+\textit{Planck}.
+With MFI2, the posterior becomes data-driven, with $\sigma(\beta_s) \sim$ 0.42, corresponding to an improvement factor of 1.6 over WMAP+\textit{Planck}.
 The curvature parameter $C_s$ continues to be strongly shaped by the prior across datasets.
+This indicates that, while the improved sensitivity and band sampling of MFI2 are sufficient to render the synchrotron spectral index $\beta_s$ data-driven, they do not yet provide enough low-frequency leverage to fully break the intrinsic degeneracy between $\beta_s$ and $C_s$ on a pixel-by-pixel basis.
 Nevertheless, the addition of MFI2 reduces the nominal bias, and uncertainty, from $\sigma(C_s) \sim 0.28$ with WMAP+\textit{Planck} to $\sigma(C_s) \sim 0.22$, corresponding to a formal improvement factor of 1.2.

 Finally, even though the low-frequency QUIJOTE data points alleviate somewhat the degeneracy between $\beta_s$ and $C_s$, it still persists.
 Achieving a full decorrelation between these parameters would require either additional low-frequency channels to further constrain the synchrotron spectrum, or complementary data at intermediate frequencies to better separate curvature effects from the spectral index.
 Nonetheless, the current forecasts demonstrate that MFI2, in combination with WMAP and \textit{Planck}, provides a substantial step forward in constraining both the amplitude and spectral parameters of synchrotron emission in the low SNR regions.